EfyaDufie2020/Business-Intelligence-Solutions-for-Bay-Technologies/README.md

 4. [Market Basket Analysis in Python](https://www.kdnuggets.com/2019/09/market-basket-analysis-python.html)
 5. [Sentiment Analysis with Python](https://www.kdnuggets.com/2018/08/sentiment-analysis-python.html)

+## License
+This project is licensed underthe MIT License- see the LICENSE FILE for details

 I hope this README helps you understand the `Final_Sales_2019` dataset better!
 Let me know if you have any further questions.
+Email:mercydboateng@gmail.com